thinkinglabs/thinkinglabs.github.io/_posts/2025-07-26-why-do-teams-not-practice-continuous-integration.md

 image: /images/why-do-teams-not-practice-continuous-integration/why-do-teams-not-practice-continuous-integration.jpeg
 ---

-Everyone in the IT industry agrees, and [research confirmed this](https://app.thestorygraph.com/books/0baa7f2a-3f3f-4752-9d81-0434117d0648), that [Continuous Integration](https://martinfowler.com/articles/originalContinuousIntegration.html) is a required practice to realise quality and stability.
+Everyone in the IT industry agrees, and [research confirms this](https://app.thestorygraph.com/books/0baa7f2a-3f3f-4752-9d81-0434117d0648), that [Continuous Integration](https://martinfowler.com/articles/originalContinuousIntegration.html) is a required practice to realise quality and stability.
 Yet, few teams have truly implemented Continuous Integration.
 Based on the limited data I have, it appears only one in ten teams genuinely practices Continuous Integration.
 This is surely not a hard number, but I think it is already on the high side.
 Why is that?

 ---